-Children who are at risk of radicalisation may have low self-esteem, or be victims of bullying or discrimination.
+Children who are at risk of radicalisation may have low self-esteem, or be a person impacted by the behaviours of bullying or discrimination.
 It is important to note that these signs can also be part of normal teenage behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.